The Mindset Shift: Why Legacy Maximo Thinking Doesn't Work in MAS 9

 Read Time: 15-18 minutes

 Who this is for: Maximo administrators, developers, and architects who built their careers on 7.6.x and are now facing MAS 9 for the first time.
-If you've ever thought "MAS is just Maximo in the cloud," this blog is your wake-up call.
+If you've ever thought "MAS is just Maximo in the cloud," this blog is meant to challenge that assumption.

 Introduction: When What You Know Becomes Your Biggest Obstacle

-Picture this: A seasoned Maximo administrator with 15 years of experience confidently approaches their first MAS 9 implementation.
-They've architected countless 7.6.x environments, written hundreds of custom Java classes, and optimized database triggers that run like clockwork.
-Six months into the MAS project, they're drowning.
-Half their customizations won't deploy.
-Their database integrations are blocked by IBM.
-Their tried-and-true architectural patterns are labeled "anti-patterns" by the vendor.
+Picture this: a seasoned Maximo administrator with 15 years of experience approaches their first MAS 9 implementation.
+They have architected countless 7.6.x environments, written custom Java classes, and optimized database triggers that ran reliably for years.
+A few months into the MAS project, they run into friction: customizations need redesign, database-centric integrations are no longer acceptable, and long-standing operating habits do not translate cleanly.

 This blog series will guide you through the transformation from legacy Maximo thinking to MAS 9 excellence.
 But we can't talk about what MAS is until we address why the old mindset doesn't work anymore.